ForgeRock/fr-config-manager/packages/fr-config-pull/README.md

 The `--name` option may be used to specify a specific custom node by its name.

 Refer to the [custom nodes README](../../docs/custom-nodes.md) for more details on the `custom-nodes` command.

+`fr-config-pull managed-objects`

+The `--name` option may be used to pull a specific managed object config.

+The `--custom-relationships` option is used to pull the schema for custom relationships.
+This enables push of custom relationships on a different target environment - i.e. when performing `fr-config-push managed-objects --custom-relationships` the push reads the schema config stored on the pull.